The Vicente Flat Trail

 Passing the intersection with the Stone Creek Trail, continue through Vincente Flat.
-The area appears to be old-growth, with some good-sized trees and no stumps.
+The area appears to be old growth, with some good-sized trees and no stumps.
 It's a nice grove, but it's somewhat arid-looking and lacks the lushness of the Ewoldsen Trail or even Limekiln Park.
-Hare Creek is underground through much of Vicente Flat and, unlike in the surrounding canyons, there is no redwood sorrel groundcover here.
+Hare Creek is underground through much of Vicente Flat and, unlike in the surrounding canyons, there's no redwood sorrel groundcover here.
 The trees tend to be twisted and misshapen, and don't have the distinctive elegance and orderly look of an old-growth grove.

 Even though it's mostly downhill, the return hike takes about the same amount of time as the outbound leg.
-Because the trail is narrow and overgrown, it's a slow walk.
+Because the trail is narrow, overgrown, and steep, it's a slow walk.
 The entire hike takes about six hours.